Ethan-Arrowood/learn/src/introductions/python-lessons/index.md

 ---
-title: Python Basics
+title: Python Lessons
-superBlock: Python Basics
+superBlock: Python Lessons
 ---

-## Python Algorithms
+## Python Lessons

 This introduction is a stub